chnm/crdh-jekyll/_essays/v02-08-women-and-federal-officeholding.md

 her the second woman to serve in U.S. Congress.
 It was not, however, Robertson's first time to hold federal office.
 A decade before, she had run the post office in Muskogee as an official U.S. postmaster.
-She was far from alone.[^17]
+She was far from alone.[^14]

 {% figure caption: "Figure 7.
-Alice Robertson[^18] was the postmaster of Muskogee, Oklahoma, from 1905--1913 before she was elected Congresswoman from Oklahoma in 1920." %}
+Alice Robertson was the postmaster of Muskogee, Oklahoma, from 1905--1913 before she was elected Congresswoman from Oklahoma in 1920."
+Image: "Alice Robertson, 1922."
+Library of Congress.%}
 ![Photograph of Alice Robertson in old age, seated with papers on a table in front of her.](/assets/img/v02/blevins/figure7.jpg)
 {% endfigure %}